 Some details deserve more attention to detail than others, especially those related to the user experience.
 Use an interactive online agenda so your attendees can have more visibility and engagement with the event and the various conferences.

 Keep in mind that timing is different for both audiences, a one-hour face-to-face conference is much more engaging than one hour in front of your screen!
 You will have to juggle these different timings to offer a pleasant experience to the virtual audience.

 It is therefore important not to leave any "dead air time" unused.
 For example, during a coffee break for your face-to-face audience, plan a special activity or question and answer session for the remote audience.
 Plan special activities for each audience, so that no one feels short-changed in the attention they receive.

-On the sponsorship side, how can you guarantee your sponsors multiple coverage, both virtual and on-site?
-Your online event platform must be able to offer exposure before, during and after the event.
+On the sponsorship side, how can you guarantee your sponsor's multiple coverages, both virtual and on-site?
+Your online event platform must be able to offer exposure before, during, and after the event.

-Finally, go beyond a simple face-to-face event broadcast online, avoid "zoom fatigue" with integrated chat modules, live quizzes and polls, and other interaction tools so that your remote participants don't feel excluded.
+Finally, go beyond a simple face-to-face event broadcast online, avoid "zoom fatigue" with integrated chat boxes, live quizzes and polls, and other interaction tools so that your remote participants don't feel excluded.

 🖇️ Manage both audiences simultaneously.

 It's crucial not to focus your event around just one audience, or you'll discriminate against the other and lose the whole point of the hybrid.